mattcieslak/hbcd-docs/docs/measures/pregexp/infanthealth.md

 **Estimated length of time for completion**: 10 minutes

 ## Quality Control & Known Issues
-Distributions for answers were reviewed for quality control and no common issues were identified.
-The potential issues flagged by subject matter experts are the same identified at V01 for medications (difficulty with ICD codes from BioPortal ICD and medication names from RxNORM).
+Response distributions were reviewed for outliers and no common issues were identified.
+Potential issues flagged by subject matter experts are the same identified at V01 for medications (difficulty with ICD codes from BioPortal ICD and medication names from RxNORM).